mcosovic/FactorGraph.jl/docs/src/examples/graph_visualization.md

 nothing # hide
 ```

-The graph has three variable nodes and four factor nodes.
-The factor labels are
-kept short (`f1`, `f2`, ...) so label placement and edge id labels remain easy
-to inspect in the generated SVGs.

 ---

 ## Default Figure

 The default figure draws variable labels, factor labels, SVG hover tooltips,
 and curved edges.
-This is usually enough for a quick model check:
+This is a compact way to check the graph structure while
+building a model:

 ```@example graph_visualization
 saveGraphFigure("../gv_default.svg", graph)